giuliacalvi/msc-thesis-modal-constructions/README.md

 This project investigates how Italian modal constructions are represented in neural language models, combining corpus-based and cognitive linguistic analysis with computational modeling.
 It integrates collostructional analysis, clustering techniques, masked language modeling tasks, and sentence similarity in embedding space to compare distributional patterns derived from corpus data, reflecting usage-based and cognitively grounded regularities, with representations learned by neural models.
-The goal is to evaluate how well neural models capture constructional meaning and to explore the gap between usage-based, cognitively motivated linguistic patterns and model-based semantic representations.
+The goal is to evaluate how well neural models capture constructional meaning and to explore the gap between usage-based, cognitively motivated linguistic patterns and model representations.
 The repository includes notebooks implementing the following methods:

 - collocation-based clustering
 - embedding-based clustering